Skip to main content

 Your application sends telemetry via the AgentMark SDK, which exports OpenTelemetry spans to the AgentMark gateway.
 The gateway processes and stores the data, powering the traces, metrics, and analytics views.

-Spans are exported to the AgentMark cloud gateway and stored in ClickHouse.
+Spans are exported to the AgentMark Cloud gateway and stored in ClickHouse.
 View traces, dashboards, alerts, and analytics in the Dashboard.

 Programmatic access